 Frequently Asked Questions

-Offences under the Refugee Act attract a jail sentence not exceeding six months or fine of up to a maximum of Kshs.
-20,000/= or both.
+Offences under the Refugee Act 2006 attract a jail sentence not exceeding six months or fine of up to a maximum of Kshs.
+20,000 or both.

 Answer: Asylum seekers with valid documents and recognized refugees are protected against forcible return to their country of origin where they may face persecution.
-No proceedings are supposed to be instituted against a person in respect of his unlawful presence within Kenya if he or she has made a bonafide application for recognition as a refugee or once he becomes a refugee.
+No proceedings are supposed to be instituted against a person in respect of his unlawful presence within Kenya if he or she has made a bona fide application for recognition as a refugee or once he becomes a refugee.

 Answer: Protection services to refugees are available in the refugee camps free of charge.
-Asylum seekers are therefore advised to report to Dadaab or Kakuma camp to submit their asylum claims and be able to access humanitarian services.
+Asylum seekers are therefore advised to report to Dadaab or Kakuma camp to submit their asylum claims and be able to access humanitarian services including but not limited to financial and medical services.
 Please note that there is no assistance for asylum seekers in urban areas.
-However, there are various Humanitarian organizations in Nairobi offering specific services to refugees.
+However, there are various Humanitarian organizations in Nairobi offering specific services to refugees residing in those areas.
 Asylum seekers and refugees can contact them directly for further guidance.

 Answer: Refugee identity cards are issued to refugees who are 18 years and above and who have undergone RSD process.
 Normally, once the application is done it should not take more than two months to produce the ID.

 Any person who enters Kenya with an intension to remain in Kenya as a refugee is required to present himself/herself in person to the government authorities immediately upon arrival or within 30 days to lodge an asylum claim.
 Failure to report may result in being arrested and prosecuted for being unlawfully present in Kenya.

 Answer: This is a person who owing to well-founded fear of being persecuted for reasons of race, religion, sex, nationality, membership of a particular social group or political opinion is outside the country of his/her nationality and is unable or owing to such fear, unwilling to avail himself of the protection of his/her country (Refugee Act, 2006).